chef-boneyard/chef-web-docs-2016/includes_chef_auth/includes_chef_auth_authentication_other_curl.rst

     chef_api_request "$@"

-After saving this shell script to a file named chef_api_request, use it similar to the following:
+After saving this shell script to a file named ``chef_api_request``, use it similar to the following:

 .. code-block:: bash